orsonteodoro/oiledmachine-overlay/SECURITY.md

 ```

-### Protecting secrets in /etc/apparmor.d/abstractions/credentials.local with sys-apps/firejail
+### Protecting secrets in /etc/apparmor.d/local/firejail-local with sys-apps/firejail

-You can use the `--apparmor=<apparmor-profile>` to accept the AppArmor profile, but the profile has to be loaded
+You can use the `--apparmor` to accept the `/etc/apparmor.d/local/firejail-local`
+AppArmor profile, but the profile has to be loaded and you cannot use
-and you cannot use /etc/firejail/globals.local to control credential access.
+`/etc/firejail/globals.local` to control credential access.
 It is better
 to use it this way to mitigate sandbox breakout scenario.

 The recommended combo for defense in depth is 1 MAC (AppArmor/SELinux) + 1 Sandbox (Firejail).